Federal Court challenge as COVID-positive Australians denied vote

-An Independent candidate will launch an eleventh-hour legal fight in the Federal Court to ensure some 200,000 Australians with COVID can vote in Saturday’s federal election.
+An independent candidate will launch an eleventh-hour legal fight in the Federal Court to ensure Australians who have recently tested positive to COVID can vote in Saturday’s federal election.

-Kooyong candidate Dr Monique Ryan confirmed late Thursday her lawyers would be taking Special Minister of State Ben Morton to court on Friday.
+Kooyong candidate Dr Monique Ryan confirmed late Thursday her lawyers would take Special Minister of State Ben Morton to court on Friday.

-It comes after Dr Ryan discovered that anyone who had contracted COVID before 6pm on Tuesday had been given no means to cast their ballot, which could affect tens of thousands of voters.
+It came after Dr Ryan discovered that anyone who had contracted COVID before 6pm on Tuesday had been given no means to cast their ballot, which could affect tens of thousands of voters.

 “We ask that you allow all voters affected by coronavirus to use secure telephone voting so that no Australian misses out.”